 “Nursing encompasses autonomous and collaborative care of individuals of all ages, families, groups and communities, sick or well and in all settings.
-Nursing includes the promotion of health, prevention of illness, and the care of ill, disabled and dying people” (International Council of Nurses)

-Nursing is among the most dynamic and rapidly-developing professions in healthcare systems throughout the world, often changing in response to major events such as wars or economic and demographic fluctuations.
+Nursing includes the promotion of health, prevention of illness, and the care of ill, disabled and dying people” (International Council of Nurses).
+It is among the most dynamic and rapidly developing professions in healthcare systems throughout the world, often changing in response to major events such as wars or economic and demographic fluctuations.

-Modern Nursing meets the criteria of a profession, having a systematic body of knowledge that provides the framework for the profession’s practice, standardized formal higher education, commitment to providing a service that benefits individuals and the community, maintenance of a unique role that recognizes autonomy, responsibility and accountability, control of practice responsibility of the profession through standards and a code of ethics, evidence-based practice, and commitment to members of the profession through professional organizations and activities (https://nursing.cmb.ac.lk/nursing-as-a-profession/2018 ).
-Its practices are determined by professional, education and clinical knowledge, following a transition from an intuition-based nursing that was provided in the past, mainly by religious women, to a knowledge-based and academic profession.
+Modern nursing meets the criteria of a profession – having a systematic body of knowledge that provides the framework for the profession’s practice, standardized formal higher education, a commitment to providing a service that benefits individuals and the community, maintenance of a unique role that recognizes autonomy, responsibility and accountability, control of practice responsibility of the profession through standards and a code of ethics, evidence-based practice, and commitment to members of the profession through professional organizations and activities (https://nursing.cmb.ac.lk/nursing-as-a-profession/2018 ).Following a transition from an intuition-based nursing that was provided in the past, mainly by religious women, to a knowledge-based and academic profession, its practices today are determined by professional, educational, and clinical knowledge.
 This change was accompanied by efforts to improve the image and role of nursing in the healthcare system.

 Every scholar who deals with the history of modern nursing mentions a few women who are considered the founders of the profession.
-The most prominent is the British nurse Florence Nightingale (1829–1910) who worked as a nurse during the Crimean War (1853–1856), and is credited with founding secular, professional training for nurses.
-Joining her in the history of the struggle for the status of nursing as a profession is Clara Barton (the American founder of the American Red Cross), and in Eretz Israel (Israel), Henrietta Szold, who founded Hadassah's first nursing school (1918), and led reforms in health and social work as well.
+The most prominent is the British Florence Nightingale (1829–1910) who worked as a nurse during the Crimean War (1853–1856), and is credited with founding secular, professional training for nurses.
+Joining her in the history of the struggle for the status of nursing as a profession is Clara Barton (the American founder of the American Red Cross), and Henrietta Szold in Eretz Israel (Israel), who founded Hadassah’s first nursing school (1918), and led reforms in health and social work as well.

 Until 1918, there were no registered nurses in Israel (which was then part of the Ottoman Empire).
-The current article examines the struggle for academization of the nursing profession in Israel in the context of the distinctive challenges the profession faced in the new nation in its early years.
-It argues that, among the most significant source of strength and inspiration, was the distant land of the United States – which itself adopted Florence Nightingale’s vision for the nursing profession.
-(Bartal, 2015) And the British model due to the British Mandate
+The current article examines the struggle for academicization of the nursing profession in Israel in the context of the distinctive challenges the profession faced in the early years of the new nation.
+It argues that among the most significant source of strength and inspiration influencing the development of nursing in Israel was the distant land of the United States – which itself adopted Florence Nightingale’s vision for the nursing profession (Bartal, 2015).
+In addition, but to a lesser extent, the British model also influenced its development during the British Mandate period (1918 – 1948).

-This article asks two research questions: What led to the characteristics of current nursing in Israel, a century after its formative years as a pioneering profession that aspired to professional independence and academia?
-And, what delayed the realization of the dream of academization?
-In order to examine these questions, a historical-descriptive research methodology was employed, spanning the period from the opening of the first nursing school by the American women’s organization, Hadassah, in 1918 through 2020.
+This article asks two research questions: First, what led to the characteristics of current nursing in Israel, a century after its formative years, as a pioneering profession aspiring to professional independence and committed excellence and academicization?
+Second, why did this take so long – or, what delayed the realization of the dream of academicization?
+In order to examine these questions, a historical-descriptive research methodology was employed, spanning the period from the opening of the first nursing school by the American women’s organization, Hadassah in 1918 through 2020.